 THE SUPERDOG PROGRAM

 We do not “force wean” the puppies according to the calendar.
 The puppies and their dam (Mom) are kept together until at least 10 weeks of age and they continue to nurse as long as the puppy wants to and the dam will allow it.
 The dam is critical in helping the puppy develop boundaries and self imposed self control.
-The puppy learns from the dam how to be a well behaved member of the pack.
+The puppy learns from the dam and our adult dogs how to be a well behaved member of the pack.
 The puppies also learn from each other and puppy play is actually a rehearsal for dog-dog interactions later in life.

 So while the puppies learn how to be well behaved dogs from their canine teachers, they learn how to live among humans and be polite members of a household from us.
-The puppies are Potty Park trained from a very early age and their environment and toys are kept scrupulously clean so that they do not grow up assuming that their toys, den or play area are supposed to smell like urine.
+The puppies are Potty Park trained from a very early age and their environment and toys are kept scrupulously clean so that they do not grow up assuming that their toys, den or play areas are supposed to smell like urine.
 They are taught how to walk on a leash, ride in a car and sleep in a crate.
 Grooming is something that will be a lifelong event and we start when the puppies are just a few weeks old with regular bathing, teeth (gum) brushing and nail clipping.
 The puppies are gently handled and all parts of their bodies are touched frequently to prepare them for future grooming sessions and veterinary exams.

 The puppies are ready to go to their forever homes at no younger than 10 weeks of age.